History of USM Alger (1937–1962): 1951–52 season

 The Union Sportive Musulmane Algéroise secured first place in Group A, finishing at the top of the table with 49 points from 18 matches, achieving 14 wins, 3 draws, and only 1 defeat.
-The team’s attack scored 51 goals, while the defense conceded only 15, as they awaited the outcome of the promotion play-offs.
-This was the best record achieved by the Union since its promotion to the First division, to the point that many now claim that the Union Sportive Musulmane Algéroise rightfully belongs in the Division d’Honneur.
-This remarkable run is considered the result of extensive work and well-balanced efforts that led to the formation of a strong team, feared and respected by all.
-The club’s board of directors met on 11 April 1952 at the team’s headquarters, with all members present, in order to address the unresolved issues still affecting the team and to prepare as best as possible for the play-off matches.
+The team's attack scored 51 goals, while the defense conceded only 15, as they awaited the outcome of the promotion play-offs.
+This was the best record achieved by the Union since its promotion to the First division.
+The club's board of directors met on April 11, 1952, at the team's headquarters, with all members present, to address the unresolved issues still affecting the team and to prepare as best as possible for the play-off matches.

-In the first match, the Union lost to SCU El Biar, champions of the second group, by a score of 3–2 in a match played at the Stade de La Kouba on 20 April.
+In the first match, the Union lost to SCU El Biar, champions of the second group, by a score of 3–2 in a match played at the Stade de La Kouba on April 20.
 The match was played in an atmosphere worthy of a major clash, as the Stade de La Kouba was packed with spectators, to the point that some had to rent or bring their own chairs to sit outside the already overcrowded stands.
 The Union managed to pull two goals back in the last 20 minutes of the second half through Hacène Chabri and Krimo Rebih, but the team was ultimately defeated.

-In the second match, the Union suffered a surprising 3–0 defeat against O. Marengo, in the game played at the Stade de Blida on 27 April, which saw complete domination by O. Marengo throughout the match.
+In the second match, the Union suffered a surprising 3–0 defeat against O. Marengo, in the game played at the Stade de Blida on April 27, which saw complete domination by O. Marengo throughout the match.
 After the game, altercations broke out between players of both teams, and several players, including Ahmed Azzouz and Boualem Bedjani, were sanctioned, while both clubs were fined 1,000 francs due to some supporters invading the pitch and causing incidents after the match.
 Thus, the Union wasted a very rare opportunity one that will be difficult to recreate in the future to win promotion to the Division d’Honneur, despite all the favorable conditions, as this season is considered exceptional compared to previous ones.